PM meets BJP MPs from poll-bound Uttar Pradesh over breakfast | Politics

 During the meeting at his official residence here, the prime minister mostly discussed ''non-political'' issues and it was more of an informal meeting over the breakfast, the sources said.

-Talking about Azadi Ka Amrit Mahotsav, Modi suggested the MPs to regularly hold sports competition to develop a culture of fitness among common people, the sources said.
+Talking about Azadi Ka Amrit Mahotsav, Modi advised the MPs to regularly hold sports competition to develop a culture of fitness among common people, the sources said.

 The MPs applauded Modi for the Kanshi Vishawanath corridor while specifically mentioned that the prime minister having a lunch with the construction workers of the corridor has gone well with masses especially in Uttar Pradesh, they said.